romana/romana.github.io/how/moredetails.md

 |Segment|1|10.1.1.16/28|
 {: class='romanatable'}

 Across all hosts, the total number of CIDRs is the total number of routes on each Host, times the number of hosts deployed.
-It is the job of the Romana [Route Manager](#route-manager) to create, set, update and manage these routes across the entire network. [details TBD]
+It is the job of the Romana [Route Manager](#route-manager-and-host-agent) to create, set, update and manage these routes across the entire network.

 Layer 3 firewalls avoid the use of overlays for tenant isolation and with Romana inserting tenant and segment IDs in IP addresses, isolation and traffic control can be simplified because they each have their own CIDR, which lets devices be configured more easily.